consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 As it may be hard to enforce an honest majority of validators in every subnet, which can result in the subnet chain being compromised or attacked, the system provides a __firewall security property__.
 This guarantees that, for token exchanges, the impact of a child subnet being compromised is limited, in the worst case, to its circulating supply of the native token, determined by the (positive) balance between cross-net transactions entering the subnet and cross-net transactions leaving the subnet.
 Addresses in a subnet are funded through cross-net transactions that inject tokens into the subnet.
 In order for users to be able to spawn a new subnet, they need to deposit __initial collateral__ at the new subnet's parent.
 This collateral offers a minimum level of trust to new users injecting tokens into the subnet and can be slashed in case of misbehavior by subnet validators.

 Validators in subnets are rewarded with fees for the transactions executed in the subnet.
 Subnets can run any consensus algorithm of their choosing, provided it can meet a defined interface and determine the consensus proofs they want to include for light clients (i.e. nodes that do not synchronize and retain a full copy of the blockchain and thus do not verify all transactions).
 Subnets periodically commit a proof of their state in their parent through [checkpoints](#Checkpointing "Checkpointing").
 These proofs are propagated to the top of the hierarchy, making them accessible to any member of the system.
-They should include enough information that any client receiving it is able to verify the correctness of the subnet consensus.
+A checkpoint should include enough information that any client receiving it is able to verify the correctness of the subnet consensus.
 Subnets are free to choose a proof scheme that suits their consensus best (e.g. multi-signature, threshold signature, SPV (Simple Verification) or ZK (zero-knowledge) proofs, etc.).
 With this, users are able to determine the level of trust over a subnet according to the security level of the consensus run by the subnet and the proofs provided to light clients.
-Checkpoints are also used to propagate to other subnets in the hierarchy the information pertaining to cross-net messages.
+Checkpoints are also used to propagate the information pertaining to cross-net messages to other subnets in the hierarchy.

 The two key modules that implement all the logic for hierarchical consensus are:
 - __[Subnet actor (SA)](#Subnet-Actor-SA "Subnet Actor (SA)")__: A user-defined actor deployed in the parent subnet from which the subnet wants to be spawned and that implements the subnet actor interface with the core logic and governing policies for the operation of the subnet.